 Rush and Dream Theater’s music can be very dense with a lot going on, yet you can distinguish every instrument and every detail so clearly on their recordings.
 How do you keep it from becoming just a wall of noise?

 Both Mike Mangini [Dream Theater drummer] and Neil Peart from Rush have immense drum kits and complex playing styles.
-With upwards of 40 mics around the drum kit, phase coherency and leakage control are paramount so the kit continues to feel like one big well-defined instrument — not to mention the physical challenge of cramming that many mics around a drum kit and keeping it all out of the player’s strike zones!
+With upwards of 40 mics around the drum kit, phase coherence and leakage control are paramount so the kit continues to feel like one big well-defined instrument — not to mention the physical challenge of cramming that many mics around a drum kit and keeping it all out of the player’s strike zones!

 Once we have sounds for everybody, their great chops are put to work in arrangement.
 In simplest terms, everybody listens to each other and they cooperate by leaving space for each other or thrusting in the same direction.
 Mangini is particularly adept at vocalizing with his kit.
 So in essence, even though the music seems complex, the individual pieces are well defined and planned out, so they mesh beautifully.
 The result is a lot of forward momentum in the music.